 - Discuss with issuers in order to identify and assess company actions taken and the progress made by the issuer with regard to one or more specific ESG indicator(s) or one or more controversy(ies).

 The scope of our commitment policy extends to all companies in the Trecento Santé SRI and Trecento Robotique funds, as well as to all companies in the Healthcare and Robotics investment universes likely to enter the portfolio following a fundamental and extra-financial analysis.

 Our commitment policy is structured around 3 areas of action: dialogue with issuers, market initiatives and strengthening the voting policy.

-You can consult and download our commitment policy by clicking on this link.
+You can consult and download our commitment policy and reporting by clicking on this link.